 Manually Fine Tuning the Security Policy Using Exception Profiling

 By default, each violation type is set to Auto on the WEBSITES > Exception Heuristics page.
-Hence, whenever violations from unique sources are encountered the number of times indicated in Trigger Count, the profiles are automatically updated creating the respective profiles for the Service.
-This applies ONLY when exception profiling is enabled for the Service on WEBSITES > Exception Profiling; that is, the Exception Profiling Level for the service is not equal to None.
+Therefore, whenever violations from unique sources are encountered the number of times indicated in Trigger Count, the profiles are automatically updated, thereby creating the respective profiles for the service.
+This applies only when exception profiling is enabled for the service on WEBSITES > Exception Profiling; that is, the Exception Profiling Level for the service is not equal to None.

 To view encountered violations and manually apply desired recommended fixes, do the following: